Søren Krarup: Personal life

 Krarup was born in Grenaa, to vicar Vilhelm Krarup and Bodil Marie Krarup (née Langballe).
-He is married to Anette Elisabeth (née Lund Steen), with whom he has four children, one of whom, Marie, has also entered politics.
-He is the grandson of Alfred Krarup and cousin of Jesper Langballe and Ole Krarup.
+He was married to Anette Elisabeth (née Lund Steen), with whom he had four children, one of whom, Marie, has also entered politics.
+He was the grandson of Alfred Krarup and cousin of Jesper Langballe and Ole Krarup.

 Krarup graduated from Christianshavns Gymnasium in 1957 and cand.theol. in 1965.
-He has been vicar in Seem and resident curate at Ribe Cathedral from 1965 to 2005 and ward chairman from 1965.
+He was vicar in Seem and resident curate at Ribe Cathedral from 1965 to 2005 and ward chairman from 1965.
 He was director of Studenterkredsen from 1961 to 1963.
 From 2000 to 2001 he represented his party on the board of DR. He was from 1965 co-publisher of Tidehverv, and editor from 1984.

-In October 2000 he was listed as the Danish People's Party candidate in Sønderborg and was elected to parliament for the Sønderjylland constituency on 20 November 2001.
+In October 2000, he was listed as the Danish People's Party candidate in Sønderborg and was elected to parliament for the Sønderjylland constituency on 20 November 2001.

-Krarup has an extensive writing career behind him, as he from 1960 to 2001 published 26 books.
-Especially through his role in Tidehverv and as MP for the Danish People's Party, he has had great influence on modern Danish theology and modern Danish national conservative politics.
+Krarup had an extensive writing career behind him, as he from 1960 to 2001 published 26 books.
+Especially through his role in Tidehverv and as MP for the Danish People's Party, he had great influence on modern Danish theology and modern Danish national conservative politics.
+Krarup died at his home on Amager, Copenhagen on 8 November 2023, at the age of 85, with his death being announced the same day.